Gerardo Andriulli, M.D.

 Rachel joined the Center in 2017.
 Previously, she had been the secretary for Health Services at Roger Williams University for 6 years.
 Rachel has always had a desire to help others.
 Early in her career path she worked as a Certified Nursing Assistant and later as a Medical Assistant as she gained experience in a variety of specialities.
 Rachel's hobbies including baking, camping, knitting, and reading.
 She also enjoys spending quality time with her family and her Australian Shepherd, Indy.

 Michele Zager, Psy.D.

-Dr. Zager joined the Center in 2013.
-She has a B.A. in Spanish and studio art from Bucknell University and a M.A. in student affairs from Indiana University of Pennsylvania.
-Michele earned a Psy.D. in clinical psychology from William James College.
-Dr. Zager has worked in academic advising and student leadership development, an adolescent therapeutic residential school, and in eating disorder and women's partial hospitalization programs.
+Dr. Zager joined the Center in 2013 when she started her internship and fellowship trainings in our Counseling Center.
+Michele has a B.A. in Spanish and studio art from Bucknell University, a M.A. in student affairs in higher education from Indiana University of Pennsylvania, and a M.A. in psychology from Massachusetts School of Professional Psychology.
+She completed her doctorate in clinical psychology at William James College.
+Dr. Zager is a licensed psychologist in Rhode Island.
+Michele completed clinical training at Butler Hospital's partial hospital program; Day One; Brenner Center for Psychological Assessment & Consultation; and Chamberlain International School.
+She has also been a dual degree advising coordinator for Brown University and Rhode Island School of Design, an area coordinator at Rhode Island School of Design, and a residence director at Seton Hill University.
 Her professional interests include college adjustment, mood disorders, anxiety disorders, eating disorders, self-esteem, and values.
 Dr. Zager is also interested in creativity and how art students experience and manage their emotions and relationships.
-In her free time, Michele enjoys art projects, walking her dog, kayaking, and spending time with family and friends.
+In her free time, Michele enjoys art projects, kayaking, and spending time with family and friends, and walking her dog.